welixfeber/tapp/content/_index.md

 with Influential <span class="block md:inline">Voices and <span class="block md:inline">Experts"""
 sort_by = "weight"
 extra.full_hero = true
-extra.subtitle="An interdisciplinary research project conducted by a team of researchers in privacy, survey methodology, and complex sampling techniques at the Universities of Maryland and Munich."
 +++

 {% block_2c(bg="grey" left_text="The Transatlantic Privacy Perceptions Project (TAPP) is a fully funded, independent research initiative that provides in-depth analysis of AI and digital privacy perceptions from experts in industry, law, NGOs, and academia across Europe and the USA.") %}
-Based at the Universities of Maryland and Munich, ([We](@/people/index.md)) provide survey infrastructure and methodology knowledge to give  experts opportunity to __raise awareness__ about the privacy issues they care about and contribute to scientific research that can __improve policymaking and technological design ([see DataViz](@/results/index.md)) and ([Findings](@/findings/index.md))__.
+ Based at the Universities of Maryland and Munich, we ([see Team](@/people/index.md)), provide survey infrastructure and methodology knowledge to give the experts opportunity to __raise awareness__ about the privacy issues they care about and contribute to scientific research that can __improve policymaking and technological design ([see DataViz](@/results/index.md)) and ([Findings](@/findings/index.md))__.

-Initiated in 2022, TAPP has completed five waves of quantitative surveys, a round of in-depth interviews, and is preparing to go into the field with waves 5 and 6 in 2024.
+Initiated in 2022, TAPP has completed four waves of quantitative surveys, a round of in-depth interviews, and is preparing to go into the field with waves 5 and 6 in 2024.
 With increasing interest in the survey and growing participation rates, we aim to expand our research scope to include regions with emerging privacy debates, such as Africa and Latin America.
 {% end %}

 {{latest_news(